PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 3. Then we check to see if we have received the last of the data from the Leaderboard (that is, the requests are returning empty arrays) and add a final bracket to the end, and break out of the loop.
 4. We also added in for the case where no data is returned from the Leaderboard.
 In this case, the program should break out of the loop and print an error.

-Once this loop has run, we should have a valid JSON string encapsulated with opening and closing array brackets. *Then* we save the file in the location given by the user.
+Once this loop has run, we should have a valid JSON string enclosed within one opening array bracket and one closing array bracket. *Then* we save the file in the location given by the user.

 ## Summary